aliasadidev/vscode-npm-gui/README.md

 - Handles workspaces with multiple `.csproj` or `.fsproj` files
 - Update all packages with one click
 - Remove a package from the projects
-- Search and install new packages from Nuget Server
+- Search and install new packages from NuGet Server
-- Support several nuget servers
+- Support several NuGet servers
 - Compatible with Linux and Windows

 ### How it works
 1. Open your project workspace in VSCode
 2. Open the Command Palette (Ctrl+Shift+P)
-3. Select **`> Nuget Package Manager GUI`**
+3. Select **`> NuGet Package Manager GUI`**